vi4849/vi4849/README.md

 </h2>

 <p>
-  I'm studing CS @ UVA with an expected graduation date of May 2026.
+  I'm a student currently studying CS at the University of Virginia.
 </p>

 <h2>